johannacarolinep/watercolour-school/README.md

 ### Home page
 The main roles of the home page are:
-- to clarify to the  user the purpose of the website
+- Clarify to the user the purpose of the website.
-- to provide an overview in an easy-to-consume format
+- Provide an overview in an easy-to-consume format.
-- to inspire and encourage users to consider signing up for the course
+- To inspire and encourage users to consider signing up for the course.
-- to help the user trust and relate to the course provider through the use of social proof
+- Help the user to trust and relate to the course provider through the use of social proof.
 ![Home page on desktop](documentation/feature-homepage-desktop.png)

 #### Hero section
 The hero section contains a heading that clarifies the purpose of the website, using simple and specific language.

-It also contains a link styled as a button, drawing users attention to the possibility to sign up for the course.
+It also contains a link styled as a button, drawing users' attention to the possibility of signing up for the course.

 The hero section has a fixed background image to draw attention and make the page more visually interesting.